 - When ready to cook, preheat the air fryer to 360°F.

 - Take the wings out of the refrigerator and blot the liquid from the wings with paper towel.
 When the air fryer reaches the desired temperature, place as many wings in the basket as you can and set the timer for 12 minutes.
 Shake the basket at half way and turn over any wings that are not browning.

 - Meanwhile, transfer the marinade to a medium saucepan and simmer on low heat.
-Reserve 2 Tbsp of the marinade to serve on he side.
+Reserve 2 tablespoon of the marinade to serve on the side.

 - When the timer goes off, transfer all the wings to the pan and coat the wings with the sauce.